eusoubrasileiro/stocks/Progress.md

 - [x] Set stop and gain in WIN points.
 Using Standard Deviation (sigma) of last 60 minutes to set stop as 3*sigma (percentil 89%) and stop gain as 3*sigma*1.25.
 - [x] Implemented trailing stop based on EMA variation on last 5 minutes.
 If ema5 now is bigger than in the last minute.
 Use that difference to increment the stop-loss and stop-profit.

-Learning to remember: Lost 7k trying to help robot.
-Due no stop loss and not sure that prediction was good.
+Learning to remember: Lost 20k due no stop loss and not sure that prediction was good.

+- [x] Implemented `NaiveExpert` based on `prototypes\Numpy Naive Buy - WIN` using pattern of 5 minutes up trend before to buy and surf on the uptrend.
+Made backtest on metatrader 5 and it's clear that you cannot garantee that will buy on the `Open` and sell on the `Open` using the close by time is clearly otherwise.
+The metatrader 5 backtesting engine is really robust using 1 minute data OHLC to create aproximated Tick's using bar patterns.
+The accuracy went from 90% to 45% on real backtesting on metatrader 5.
+So better really use worst case buy scenario : `buy on high and sell on low`; to make backtesting on the engine code.